openbaton/docs/docs/vnfm-generic.md

 * **ALLOCATE_RESOURCE message**: This message ask the NFVO to create all the resources and then, if no errors occurred, the ALLOCATE_RESOURCE message will be returned to the VNFManager.
 Only the VNFMs which follow the first approach need to send this message.

-After that point the VMs are created and **the VNF record is filled with values**, such as ips, that can be found directly in the VirtualNetworkFunctionRecord->VirtualDeploymentUnit->VNFCInstance object.
+After that point the VMs are created and **the VNF record is filled with values**, such as ips, that can be found directly in the VirtualNetworkFunctionRecord→VirtualDeploymentUnit→VNFCInstance object.

 ### Script Execution Costraints